How it works

 Savannah Luggage Storage Guide 2021Are you wondering, "Where can I store my luggage in Savannah?"
 Perhaps you just arrived in Savannah and need a place to store your bags before you check into your hotel or AirBnB -- or maybe you just checked out and don't want to drag your bags around with you for the rest of the day.

 Perhaps, you're planning on shopping at Factors Walk, City Market, or River Street Savannah and need a place to store your bags.
-Or, you're planning on sightseeing around Savannah at Chippewa Square, The Cathedral of Saint John the Baptist, or The Pirates' House and don't want to be burdened by your baggage.
+Or, you're planning on sightseeing around Savannah at The Pirates' House, Colonial Park Cemetery, or The Cathedral of Saint John the Baptist and don't want to be burdened by your baggage.

-If you wish to catch a game at Historic Grayson Stadium or visit local museums like The Mercer Williams House Museum you may find that luggage is not allowed in these venues.
+If you wish to catch a game at Grayson Stadium or visit local museums like Green-Meldrim House you may find that luggage is not allowed in these venues.

 Don't worry, there are plenty of options for luggage storage in Savannah!